bradyjoslin/container-dev-pipeline-sample/README.md

 Note that `ripgrep` is not installed by the [ubuntu-latest hosted agent](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-README.md) we are using in this Pipeline, so in order for our example script to work we need it to run in our defined container.

-### TODO make the azure devops pipeline public

-To see the Action run, simply fork and provide a PR to this repo with an innocuous change to this `README.md` file.
+To see the Pipeline run, simply fork and provide a PR to this repo with an innocuous change to this `README.md` file.
 When the action is finished running you should see...

 ```text
 ** Running github action script **